GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/promote-install/index.md

 * Wait until the user has demonstrated interest in your site before showing a banner.
-If the user dismisses your banner, don't show it again unless the user triggers a conversion event that indicates a higher level of engagement with your content such as a purchase on an eCommerce site or signing up for an account.
+If the user dismisses your banner, don't show it again unless the user triggers a conversion event that indicates a higher level of engagement with your content such as a purchase on an e-commerce site or signing up for an account.
 * Provide a brief explanation of the value of installing your PWA in the banner.
 For example, you can differentiate the install of a PWA from a